caiosabarros/local-file-searcher/README.md

 ## Overview

-This is a file extension searcher in the erlang language.
+This is a local file extension searcher in Erlang.
 You provide the paths to the folders you want to search for a specific file extension, then you have the result of all the files logged into stdout.

 Features include:
 - [x] Local file search based on regex expressions.